SOTETO/heureka/readme.md

 - The Heureka-CLI is a [GNU Bash](https://www.gnu.org/software/bash/)-Script.
 Thus, make sure your OS has bash installed.
 - The Heureka-CLI requires `sudo` operations.
 Thus, make sure your user has `sudo` access rights.

+_Hardware:_ You should have at least 4 GB working memory for using the `dev drops` environment.

 ## Installation
 The Heureka-CLI is a script library.
 Thus, you just have to clone it to use it.
 ```